Parrotia persica, Iron Tree: planting, pruning and care

 A word from our expert

-“Iron tree”, “Persian beech”, “parrot tree”… Nicknames for this little-known small tree are plentiful!
-Spectacular in multiple colours in autumn, the foliage turning green, yellow, red and orange, it also brings presence to the garden during other seasons, notably thanks to its particular habit, wider than tall.
-Branches, as they age, seem to bend under the weight of years and bark peels away little by little to reveal yellowish patches, which gives it a little extra during the bleak season.
+“Iron tree”, “Persian beech”, “Parrot tree”… Nicknames for this otherwise little-known small tree are many!
+Flaming with multiple colours in autumn, the foliage then turning green, yellow, red and orange, it also brings presence to the garden during other seasons, notably thanks to its particular habit, broader than tall.
+Branches as they age seem to bend under weight of years and bark peels away little by little to reveal yellowish patches, which gives it a little something extra during the bad season.

-Flowering, although discreet to gardeners, is much less so for earliest bees and bumblebees that venture out early in spring.
-Indeed, flowers are melliferous and highly nourishing at a time when food for insects becomes terribly scarce.
+Flowering, although discreet to gardener, is far less so for earliest bees and bumblebees that venture out in early spring.
+Indeed, the flowers are melliferous and very nourishing at a time when food for insects becomes desperately scarce.

-With flawless hardiness, free from disease, virtually no maintenance and adaptable to all good, fresh, well-drained soils, Parrotia persica deserves to be planted more in our gardens.
+With unfailing hardiness, free from disease, practically maintenance-free and accommodating to any good fresh, well-drained soil, Parrotia persica certainly deserves to be planted more in our gardens.
 It fears only two things: severe heat and lack of water!
-So avoid planting it in the south of the country.
+So forget it for the south of country.

-With fairly slow growth, Parrotia persica can be planted within an informal hedge or in a small clump among other bushes with beautiful autumn colours.
-But planted alone, in the middle of a well-cleared space, it will offer you the most beautiful display in all its autumnal majesty, surely becoming one of the focal points of your garden.
+With rather slow growth, Parrotia persica can be planted within a free-form hedge or in a small grove among other bushes with beautiful autumn colours.
+But it is as a specimen, in the middle of a well-cleared space, that it will give you the most magnificent display in all its autumnal splendour, becoming surely one of the focal points of your garden.
 Note that there are now varieties very well suited to growing in pots.

 Description and botany